moris0712/SavJsonConverter/README.md

 - If you've modified the `.sav` file externally (e.g., via another tool), make sure to **reload** it before attempting conversion.
 - The `SaveGameClass` specified in the `.json` must be **included and declared within your project module**.
+- If you want to see a test example, refer to the TestSaveData file in the Test folder.